lucasols/palinter/src/test_cases/rule_conditions/file_has_name.md

     file.c.ts: ''

 expected_errors:
-  - File 'file.c.ts' is not expected in folder './capGroup'
+  - File file.c.ts is not expected in folder ./capGroup
 ```